The grammar sounds a little clumsy, but that's what they call it,

 and as it's probably the finest hunting rifle for deep woods ever made, who am I to argue.

 This one was made right after WWII.
 The metal is in excellent condition, but the stock looked like it had been refinished with a belt sander, so I didn't feel guilty about adding the recoil pad.
+The furniture still needs a couple more coats of tung oil before it will shine, but it shoots just fine.

 It's a carbine (which means it has a 20"barrel) chambered in 32 Winchester Special.
 A hard hitting round that can also be loaded with black powder